 Space in the Showcase is limited, so advance sign up online is recommended.
-However, students may sign up at the Festival registration desk, as long as spots are available, any time before 5:00pm on Friday.
+However, students may sign up at the Festival registration desk, while spots are available, until the announced deadline.

 - You have 2 ½ minutes to perform, after 30 seconds to set up and introduce yourself.
 Prepare well, including timing your complete presentation.
 The material you use in the Showcase may be the same material you are using in the Festival competition, but it doesn’t have to be.
 You will be cut off if you go over time.

-- We suggest performing two contrasting monologues – for instance, comic and serious, contemporary and classical, etc. This is a standard request in auditions to show the range of your abilities.
+- Only monologues and solo singing may be performed in the Showcase.
+We suggest performing two contrasting monologues – for instance, comic and serious, contemporary and classical, etc. This is a standard request in auditions to show the range of your abilities.
 The most important factor, though, is that your monologues are well-prepared and suited for you.

 - No props or costumes are allowed.
 One chair will be provided.

-- In your 30 seconds before beginning, you should set the chair (if you’re using it); talk briefly with the accompanist about the tempo and any other needs (if he/she is seeing the music for the first time); then introduce yourself and your pieces.
+- In your 30 seconds before beginning, you should set the chair (if you’re using it), talk briefly with the accompanist, then introduce yourself and your pieces.
 The timer for your 2 1/2 minutes will start when you begin performing, or at 30 seconds, whichever comes first.

 - Your introduction should go something like: “Hello, my name is _______ from [school/group and city], and I’ll be performing monologues from [character name] in [play name] and [character name] in [play name].
 My song is [title] from [musical name].”
 That’s all.
 Do not give any additional information about the play, scene, or character.
 The college representatives and audience are less interested in the context of the play than they are in how you bring it to life.
 Your acting is what will make it make sense.